 All excursions will occur in four main destinations: the region of Pärnu and South-West Estonia; the region of Tartu and Central Estonia; Western Estonia, and Eastern Estonia.
-Groups on excursions in the same area will come together at the end of the day for mingling at an open-air cultural event and barbeque.
+Groups on excursions in the same area will come together at the end of the day for mingling at an outdoor cultural event and barbeque.
 Any participants preferring to leave for Tallinn will be taken back after excursions.
 Tentative field trip programmes are presented below.

 Paludification has begun in this location from the overgrowth of an ancient lagoon lake between beach ridges covered with dry pine forest.
-A board walk leads visitors through a pine forest with overgrowing shallow water bodies between sandy ridges.
+A boardwalk leads visitors through a pine forest with overgrowing shallow water bodies between sandy ridges.
 The boardwalk continues through the bog forest to a pool area and observation tower.
 The tour will end in a former peat extraction area restored in 2012-2013 using the Canadian method.

-The central area of Männikjärve bog (with observation tower) is characterized by hollow-ridge complexes and elongated bog pools, whereas a bog forest comprises most margins.
+The central area of Männikjärve bog (with observation tower) is characterised by hollow-ridge complexes and elongated bog pools, whereas a bog forest comprises most margins.
 In 1910 the Experimental Mire Research Station was opened here.
 Initially, studies where concentrated on the characteristics of mires and their potential use in agriculture and forestry.
 Later research included mire development and so on.
-Owing to this, Männikjärve bog today is one of the best studied bogs in the region.
+Owing to this, Männikjärve bog today is one of the best-studied bogs in the region.
 There is a small exhibition in a building that formerly housed the mire school.

-Soomaa (in Estonian „land of mire”) National Park was formed in 1993 to protect a large natural bog, forest and flooded meadow area with high and prolonged seasonal floods.
+Soomaa (in Estonian „land of mire”) National Park was formed in 1993 to protect a sizeable natural bog, forest and flooded meadow area with high and prolonged seasonal floods.
 Peculiarities in the flow of Soomaa rivers cause the biggest seasonal river floods in Estonia, during which vast meadow and forest areas (ca 175 km2) are flooded for several weeks.
 The biggest water table fluctuation amplitude is approximately 5,7 m – the flood period being locally referred to as „the fifth season”.
-A board walk will take participants through an alluvial forest to an open bog with pools.
+A boardwalk will take participants through an alluvial forest to an open bog with pools.
 Kuresoo bog is one of the biggest bog massifs in Estonia with the steepest bog slope (6-8 m within 50-100 m) in Estonia (and likely also in Europe).

-Several peatlands in Northeast Estonia were destroyed by oil shale mining activities and subsequently damaged by atmospheric pollution – predominantly by very alkaline calcium rich oil shale fly ash (pH of water solution up to 12).
-In this area the biggest changes in bog geochemistry and vegetation have been recorded in those bogs nearest to electric power plants.
-During the excursion we will visit peatlands bordering open pit mining operations as well those affected by atmospheric pollution, and see the industrial use of peat as a co-resource.
+Several peatlands in Northeast Estonia were destroyed by oil shale mining activities and subsequently damaged by atmospheric pollution – predominantly by very alkaline calcium-rich oil shale fly ash (pH of water solution up to 12).
+In this area, the biggest changes in bog geochemistry and vegetation have been recorded in those bogs nearest to electric power plants.
+During the excursion, we will visit peatlands bordering open pit mining operations as well those affected by atmospheric pollution, and see the industrial use of peat as a co-resource.

 Alam-Pedja wetlands alongside Emajõgi river are the biggest flooded river meadow areas in the region.
 Floods on natural meadows protect the downstream city of Tartu from potentially dangerous floods.
 The importance of peatlands in flood control and their impact on regional hydrology will be discussed.
 The excursion will be partly held on a boat on Emajõgi.

-The Endla Nature Reserve (established in 1985, Ramsar designated area since 1997) protects a freshwater system representing a complex of different wetland types – mires, lakes, swamp forests, springs and rivers that together supporta rich diversity of species.
+The Endla Nature Reserve (established in 1985, Ramsar designated area since 1997) protects a freshwater system representing a complex of different wetland types – mires, lakes, swamp forests, springs and rivers that together support a rich diversity of species.
 The reserve is located in the Central part of Estonia.
 Approximately 40 springs have been counted in the area including Sopa Spring, which at 4.8 m, is Estonia’s deepest.
 The Vilbaste Springs offer a view of groundwater “boiling up” – a unique feature on the bottom of Võlingi River.